*Originally posted March 13, 2017. Updated February 28, 2020.*

 Misuse of information can occur in many ways, but the results remain the same.
 In general, identity theft begins when compromised information is misused.

 Data breaches occur when a company’s security measures are breached, resulting in unauthorized access to its sensitive files.
 Criminals utilize data breaches to access large pools of data so that they can commit identity crimes.
 In the case of tax identity theft, criminals can use exposed information such as your name, Social Security number and birth date to file taxes under your name.

 According to the 2019 End-of-Year Data Breach Report by the Identity Theft Resource Center (ITRC), there were 1,473 data breaches last year, exposing over 164,683,455 pieces of Personally Identifiable Information (PII).

 Sometimes, data breaches are only the beginning.
 If the information exposed through a data breach was not enough to commit fraud or identity theft, fraudsters may continue to target you for more valuable information.
 For example, if you’ve been a victim of a data breach that exposed your email address or phone number, fraudsters may send phishing emails or scam calls to convince you to divulge your Social Security number, birth date or bank account information.

 - File your taxes early.
 Beat criminals to the punch by filing your taxes as soon as possible.
 Fraudsters are hoping that they can file them first so that they remain undetected.

 - Protect your sensitive information.
-Safeguard your personal information, especially your Social Security number and/or Taxpayer Identification number, so that criminals can’t use that information to file tax returns under your name.
+Safeguard your personal information, especially your Social Security number and Taxpayer Identification number, so criminals can’t use that information to file tax returns under your name.

 - Don’t fall for IRS scams.
-You will receive a bill in the mail before the IRS will ever contact you via phone.
 The IRS will never call or email you to request immediate payment.
 If communications seem threatening, report them to TIGTA at 1-800-366-4484.